Paddy Tunney: Education and early life

 He attended Derryhollow NS and later Ballyshannon Technical School.
 His first job was as a forester and subsequently he worked as a County Council road worker.
 During the Second World War he became involved with the IRA and in the summer of 1943 was sentenced to seven years penal servitude for smuggling explosives.
 The regime in the Crumlin Road Gaol at the time was particularly brutal and the four years that he spent there were made a big impression on him.
-Fellow IRA prisoners at the time included Hugh McAteer, Jimmy Steele, Joe Cahill, Gerry Adams, Sr., Frank Morris and Arthur Kearney.
+Fellow IRA prisoners at the time included Hugh McAteer, Jimmy Steele, Joe Cahill, Gerry Adams Sr., Frank Morris and Arthur Kearney.
 On his release he went to Dublin and studied in University College Dublin to become a health inspector.
 He worked for a time with Dublin Corporation and Kerry County Council before settling in Donegal in 1950.
 He married Julia Bradley from Manorcunningham in 1955.
 They had six children together: Paddy, Cathal, Brigid, Michael, Maura and John, all of whom are singers in the family tradition.

 Life and influence in music

 He attended his first Fleadh Cheoil na h-Éireann in Monaghan in 1952 and from then on rarely missed this annual musical gathering run by Comhaltas Ceoltóirí Éireann.
 In the early 1960s he began adjudicating at the Fleadh and attended many seminars and workshops associated with traditional music.
 He served for nearly 20 years at the annual Scoil Éigse, where he passed on his songs and his singing techniques to young singers.[2]
-For over a decade, beginning in the 1960s, he was a regular on the English Folk club circuit, where he sang alongside Joe Heaney and Louis Killen, and became friends with the likes of Bert Lloyd, Ewan MacColl, Peggy Seeger, Bill Leader and Hamish Henderson.
+For over a decade, beginning in the 1960s, he was a regular on the English Folk club circuit, where he sang alongside Joe Heaney and Louisa Killen, and became friends with the likes of Bert Lloyd, Ewan MacColl, Peggy Seeger, Bill Leader and Hamish Henderson.
 In the mid-1970s he transferred to Salthill, County Galway for seven years.
 During that time in the west of Ireland he had the space to give himself over to writing.
 Not only did he write poetry and compose many songs, he also wrote his acclaimed The Stone Fiddle.
 He returned to live in Donegal in 1982.

 He began broadcasting as far back as 1952, first for Radio Éireann and later for BBC, working with Seán Mac Réamoinn, Seán O'Boyle and Peter Kennedy.
 Throughout the 1960s he wrote and presented many programmes on RTÉ radio.
 In the 1980s he collaborated with Ciarán Mac Mathúna of RTÉ on a four-part radio documentary on Irish Traditional Singing.
 He worked with the BBC producer Tony McCauley scripting and presenting two award-winning television documentaries on the traditions of the area around his home in west Fermanagh.
 In the new century was the subject of a TG4 series Sé Mo Laoch.
 His family songs appeared in the repertoires of countless traditional singers, including such commercial artists as The Chieftains, Planxty, Steeleye Span, Paul Brady, Dolores Keane, Andy Irvine, Dick Gaughan, Altan, The Voice Squad, Dervish, Cara Dillon and others.